Villa Romana di Patti: History and description

 The villa was discovered in 1973 during construction work on a stretch of the A20 motorway, when part of the north side of the villa was destroyed.

 Although excavation is continuing and many rooms still need to be revealed, the general configuration of the villa is already quite clear.

 The original villa was constructed in the 2nd-3rd c.
 AD and was demolished to make way for a larger and much more elaborate villa built over it in the early 4th c.
 AD.

 The nucleus of the later villa consists of a peristyle surrounded by residential rooms, typical of the late Roman villa.
 The most representative rooms are, on the west wing, the particularly large Aula Absidata ("apse hall") which recalls the Piazza Armerina basilica, and on the south wing a tri-apsidal room where the peristyle overlooked the sea.
 The Aula Absidata contained a mosaic floor now destroyed, but the mosaic floors of the peristyle and tri-apse are in excellent condition.
-The east–west orientation of the Aula Absidata, different to the north–south axis of the peristyle, raises doubts on its function and dating, suggesting that it might have been a church built after the owner had converted to Christianity.
+The east–west orientation of the Aula Absidata, different from the north–south axis of the peristyle, raises doubts about its function and dating, suggesting that it might have been a church built after the owner had converted to Christianity.

-The mosaic of the peristyle consists of a grid of square panels inserted in a frame of continuous laurel wreathes enriched with floral and ornamental motifs.
+The mosaic of the peristyle consists of a grid of square panels inserted in a frame of continuous laurel wreaths enriched with floral and ornamental motifs.
 The mosaic of the tri-apse includes octagonal and circular medallions with animals on curvilinear sides.
 The quality of both polychrome mosaics is not very high, which indicates they were the product of a Sicilian workshop instead of North African craftsmen.

 In the north-east area a bath system had walls built using a different technique.

 The residence had been abandoned prior to the earthquake that affected Sicily in AD 365.

 After the earthquake between the sixth and seventh centuries, the remains of the villa were partly restored and there was continuing habitation at least until the tenth c.
 AD.

 The site has been re-covered in recent years by a special protective roof.